goneri/goneri.lebouder.net/content/posts/2012/06/git-gc-prune-a-on-complet-directory-structure.md

 +++
-title = "git gc --prune a on complet directory structure" date = 2012-06-13T10:43:56+00:00
+title = "git gc --prune on a complete directory structure" date = 2012-06-13T10:43:56+00:00
 +++
-To run "git gc --prune" on a structure of subdirectory of git repositories, like for example a /git directory on a server:
+To run "git gc --prune" on a structure of subdirectories of git repositories, like for example a /git directory on a server:

 ```shell
 find /git -type d -execdir sh -c '[ -f "description" ] && sudo git gc --prune' \;`